-If you're staying in Brookings for a few days, B&B Auto Sales, located on Main Avenue South, has a large selection of rental vehicles, inlcuding cars, trucks, minivans, SUV's, pickups and 15 passengar vans.
+If you're staying in Brookings for a few days, B&B Auto Sales, located on Main Avenue South, has a large selection of rental vehicles, including cars, trucks, minivans, SUV's, pickups and 15 passenger vans.
 Einspahr Auto Plaza also serves the Brookings area as a rental vehicle service.
-Located on 8th Street South, Einsphar carries a wide selection of rentals.
+Located on 8th Street South, Einspahr carries a wide selection of rentals.

-For general transporation services, Brookings Area Transit Authority (BATA) is perfect for you.
-BATA provides coordinated transportation services for all citizens in the Brookings Area, as well as a Safe Ride Home on Thrusday, Friday and Saturday nights.
+For general transportation services, Brookings Area Transit Authority (BATA) is perfect for you.
+BATA provides coordinated transportation services for all citizens in the Brookings Area, as well as a Safe Ride Home on Thursday, Friday and Saturday nights.

 Yes, Brookings does have an aiport, but with a few limitations.
 The Brookings Regional Airport does provide some corporate business travelers with airline accommodations, but it is not a passenger airport.
 The Brookings Regional Airport strives to provide a safe, first class airport for regional residents and the flying community.
 The airport works diligently with the South Dakota State University Aviation Program and other local entities to provide flying instruction and other community activities related to aviation.

 The Sioux Falls Regional Airport is 55 miles south of Brookings and can accommodate any kind of passenger airline travel.
 The Sioux Falls Regional Airport includes five airlines: Frontier, Allegiant, Delta, United and American Airlines.